Shashank-77/Minsweeper/README.md

   and is included in the main(MinesweeperGame.c)file.

 3)MinsweeperGame.c
-   This is th main file which contains the main function inside which the game flow has been described and all the function calls are made.
+   This is th Game file which contains the main function inside which the game flow has been described and all the function calls are made.